Poisonous plants in your garden and park to keep toddlers away from

 There are plenty of garden plants – and plants you might come across on countryside walks – that are poisonous or harmful to humans.
 Thankfully, the risk of serious (or even fatal) poisoning or severe skin irritation is pretty low in the UK.
 That said, it's small children who are most at risk, so it makes sense to take precautions.

 With all plants, play safe: if you’re not sure it’s edible, don’t let your child eat it

-"The vast majority of accidents in the garden involve falling off ladders and hardly anyone gets hurt by plants.
-It’s more a question of awareness and educating children about plants,” says Guy.
+"But," adds Guy, "the vast majority of accidents in the garden involve falling off ladders – hardly anyone gets hurt by plants.
+So it's more a question of awareness and educating your children not to touch or eat plants."

 1. Giant hogweed

-"It has been reported that the sap can cause skin irritation and dermatitis, but I haven't come across any instances of this actually happening in practice."
+"It has also been reported that bluebell sap can cause skin irritation and dermatitis," adds Guy "but I haven't come across any instances of this actually happening in practice."

 3. Chilli peppers